JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_06_Outlook.md

 4. Please take the time to repeat your reiterate coaching on several different emails that you normally write.

 ### Exercise 3 - How can AI help me be productive?
+Copilot can help you improve your overall productivity.
+Try these examples:

+1. Open Microsoft Outlook on the desktop, open a new Copilot Chat Window, and enter this prompt:
+   *Analyze my writing style and make suggestions on how to improve it*